Average lifting capacity of men

 Elite athletes show us the limit of human strength:

-• Powerlifters routinely lift 2–3× bodyweight
+• Powerlifters routinely handle 2–3× bodyweight

 • These feats of strength demonstrate what’s possible with years of training